kitakar5525/note-linux-on-surface-book-1/README.md

   - dGPU
   - Touch input (IPTS) sometimes crashes
     - But now the frequency is very low thanks to this [commit](https://github.com/jakeday/linux-surface/commit/1143fcaa6b40e6bd53adba8556789155572ef4fb#diff-42d706f8ccc685dafed2052309affbd7) in jakeday repository.
-  - Wi-Fi power_saving
+  - Wi-Fi power_save
-    - We need to disable power_saving for stability for now.
-If we disable power_saving, the stability is enough for daily usage.
-Disabling power_saving is included in wifi patch of jakeday repository.
+    - We need to disable power_save for stability for now.
+If we disable power_save, the stability is enough for daily usage.
+Disabling power_save is included in wifi patch of jakeday repository.

 Table of Contents
 <!-- TOC -->